arookas/ssc/readme.md

 ## Usage

 To use _ssc_, create an instance of the `sunCompiler` class.
-Use the `sunCompiler.Compile` or any of its overloads to compile a script:
+Use the `sunCompiler.Compile` method or any of its overloads to compile a script:

 |Parameter|Description|
 |---------|-----------|